Configuring a HiveServer2 Cluster¶

 Qubole Support to enable it on the QDS account.

 All queries run on a HiveServer2-enabled cluster use HiveServer2.
 If you want to enable HiveServer2 only for a specific query, without enabling it on a cluster, add this to the query:

-When HiveServer2 is enabled, all Hive queries are executed on the cluster Master node, including queries running DDL
+When HiveServer2 is enabled, all Hive queries are executed on the cluster coordinator node, including queries running DDL

 statements such as